Birnie Kirk: History

 Before the construction of Birnie, the site was known to have been the original seat of the Bishops of Moray.
 Simon de Tosnay, the fourth bishop, was buried in the church in 1184.
 Birnie was a commune kirk of the Cathedral of Elgin.
 There are no remnants of the earlier church, but the oval churchyard suggests the shape of am early Christian enclosure.
 The graveyard was designated a scheduled monument by Historic Environment Scotland. in 1969.
 The church was listed in 1971 as a category A building.
 In 1997, the scheduled monument was updated to include the symbol stone located within the burial enclosure and the archaeological remains lying under the church.
+The church closed for regular worship following a final, thanksgiving service on Sunday 19 November 2023.
+By agreement with Elgin Kirk Session, since January 2024 it has been used by the Roman Catholic Church's Personal Ordinariate of Our Lady of Walsingham for weekly Evening Prayer and monthly Mass.